 Don't exaggerate or over-do the compliments.
 Demonstrate that you have done enough research to know that you are truly interested in working for the organization, but avoid seeming like a stalker -- e.g., don't track down where people live or mention what cars they drive (even if you are a big fan of that location or car).

-By making getting hired your job and putting in the time to prepare, you can successfully and confidently answer an employer when they ask, "Why should we hire you?"
+By being well-prepared, you can successfully and confidently answer an employer when they ask, "Why should we hire you?" in a way that will convince them to hire you.
 Go get ‘em!